1. What does Kinabalu mean?

 7. What do they provide?

-Laban Rata Rest House are humbly decorated and only supply the basic facilities to climbers.
-All rooms equipped with blanket, pillow, bedsheet and towel.
+All mountain hut are humbly decorated and only supply the basic facilities to climbers.
+All rooms equipped with blanket, pillow, bedsheet and mattress.

 8. Any WIFI service available?